 If the congestion gets particularly bad, your ISP might even throttle internet speeds in your area to make less traffic for the network.

 Try downloading game and media files during off-peak hours, like in the middle of the night (you can schedule the downloads; you don’t have to stay up all night).
 You could also switch to another provider that doesn’t have as many subscribers around you, though that could be difficult to figure out.

 Many internet providers have data caps, and some slow your speeds to a crawl once you exceed your plan’s data limit.
 You can usually check to see how much data you’ve used on your online account or through your ISP’s app.
-Providers like Xfinity and CenturyLink give customers very high data caps—1 TB for these examples—and shouldn’t cause too many issues for most households.
+Providers like Xfinity give customers very high data caps—1.2 TB for this example—and shouldn’t cause too many issues for most households.
 But satellite internet providers including HughesNet and Viasat are less generous with their data allowances.

 Satellite internet providers charge for internet use by data rather than by internet speed.
 It’s similar to how cell phone plans usually work.
 After you use up your data for the month, with these satellite providers, your internet connection can slow to a crawl.

 HughesNet customers can see speeds drop to 1–3 Mbps.
 Viasat customers can expect all their internet traffic to be deprioritized, meaning that their data gets pushed to the back of the line of all Viasat customers’ data.

 A lot of DSL, cable, and fiber internet companies are doing away with data caps, but there are still many ISPs that are holding on to the practice.
 Look to see if your internet service has a data cap in our guide to ISP data caps.

 Walls, distance, and even microwaves can interfere with your Wi-Fi signal.
 Weaker Wi-Fi signals mean worse internet performance.

 You can tell if signal interference and weak Wi-Fi signals are your issue if your connection works well near your router but gets worse as you move to different areas of your house that are farther away.